-At NESCBWI, hearing Giuseppe Castellano's feedback on my work and others' illustrations was incredibly helpful.
-His final feedback on my painting was positive overall (hurray!).
-He did suggest that I try converting it to grayscale to see if the characters needed to be lighter to stand out more.
+At NESCBWI, Mr. Castellano suggested that I try converting the image to grayscale to see if the characters needed to be lighter to stand out more.
 He was right, because I found that the cat blended in just a bit too much.

 I made the final adjustment after returning from the conference.
 I lightened the characters ever so slightly.
 It's a subtle change, but I think the cat stands out just a bit more.